acrolinx/sidebar-sdk-java/README.md

 ### Using the SDK

-1. Just reference the Maven artifact `com.acrolinx.client:sidebar-sdk` which is available on [Maven Central](https://central.sonatype.com/artifact/com.acrolinx.client/sidebar-sdk).
+1. Reference the Maven artifact `com.acrolinx.client:sidebar-sdk` which is available on [Maven Central](https://central.sonatype.com/artifact/com.acrolinx.client/sidebar-sdk).
 Have a look at the [`build.gradle`](build.gradle) file if you use Gradle.
 2. Implement: